 - Allowing organ and tissue donation

-If you don’t appoint someone under an Advanced Health Directive or Enduring Power of Attorney, the law determines a default decision-maker for you.
-It will be the first person in this list that you have a close relationship with –
+If you don’t appoint someone under an Appointment of Medical Decision Maker, the law determines a default decision-maker for you.
+It will be the first person in this list that you have a close relationship with:

 - Spouse or domestic partner